MD, Georgetown University School of Medicine, Washington, DC

 Tulane University School of Medicine, New Orleans, LA

 Dr. Marcia Glass is an Associate Professor of Internal Medicine at Tulane University.
 She originally joined the Tulane faculty from 2006-2012 and then returned in 2017.
 From 2012-2017, she was on the faculty of University of California, San Francisco.
-She is board certified in Internal Medicine and Palliative Medicine.
+She is board certified in Internal Medicine, Palliative Medicine, and Addiction Medicine.
 Dr. Glass provides inpatient consultations as a member of the New Orleans VA Hospice and Palliative Medicine group.
 Dr. Glass also provides care for hospitalized medical patients as part of the UMC hospitalist group, as well as teaching for medical students and residents.

 Dr. Glass has been recognized for teaching with various awards, including the Tulane Medicine 2008 Best Inpatient Attending Award, the 2011 Tulane C. Thorpe Ray Internal Medicine Educator Award, the 2014 UCSF Core Clerkship Teaching Award, and the 2017 UCSF Pathways to Discovery Mentor Award.
 She received a Champion of Change Award from Links, Inc., in 2018 and traveled to India with a Fulbright-Nehru Specialist Award in 2019.